alttch/eva3/UPDATE.rst

 * default item layout is not enterprise, if using simple - specify this in configs
-* Custom LM PLC extensions are not compatible with v4 API used in 3.2.0 and should be ported before update (tiny constructor modification required)
+* Custom LM PLC extensions are not compatible with v4 API used in 3.2.0 and should be ported before update (tiny constructor modification required) * UC PHI, developed for Driver API v1 are no longer compatible.
+Switch them to v4 or at least add __equipment__ field.
 * sessions are off now by default, if user logins are used - turn them by setting session_timeout > 0 in configs
-* set SFA ui to use js/eva_sfa.3.1.js until ported.
+* set SFA UI to use js/eva_sfa.3.1.js until ported.
 The following SFA FW function calls are INCOMPATIBLE with previous version:

     * eva_sfa_action